ItzMeJP/plugin_system_cpp/README.md

 ## <a name="Usage"></a>4.
 Creating a Plugin

 The API is design to load libraries with a specific interface class that provides plugin's metadata and instantiate exported classes.
 See [this example](./templates/plugin_interface_template.h).
-The plugins must have this [structure](./templates/plugin_template.h), otherwise the manager will not be able to load them.
+The plugins must have this [structure](./templates/plugin_template.h) (i.e. a footnote code part addition), otherwise the manager will not be able to load them.

+**NOTE**: Avoid inheritance between plugins.
+The plugin **must** be the last child class, i.e., the class that have the footnote code part addition cannot be a parent class.

 ## <a name="Notes"></a>5.
 Notes
 The system was tested on: